 Ms. Shuai was prosecuted for murder and attempted feticide for attempting suicide while pregnant.
 Her daughter died at three days old, 11 days after the poison was consumed.
 The unfortunate combination of an aggressive social worker, detective, medical examiner and prosecutor took off like a runaway train.
 After three and a half years, more than a year in jail, the prosecutor was forced to drop the felony charges for lack of evidence that the events were connected.
 Whether Indiana’s feticide law can be applied to a pregnant woman remains unsettled.

 The prosecution of Ms. Patel in South Bend is also cruel.
 The affidavit has been loaded with irrelevant prejudicial information.
 She sought medical care for bleeding after a miscarriage.
 Little information is public, but reliable evidence that meets the criteria of live birth seems scant.
 Neglect of her tiny premee would carry 20 to 50 years depending on whether there is proof it lived a matter of seconds.
+And now, just 5 weeks before her trial date, the charge of feticide has been added.
+This has gotten widespread national and international attention for these mutually contradictory charges; one based on a conclusion of live birth and one based on stillbirth.

 It is the clear consensus of experts that potentially harmful behaviors of pregnant women are best treated with confidential health care and not law enforcement.
 The threat of police investigation deters a woman from prenatal care, is an incentive for abortion, adds significant stress and causes patients to withhold health information of pregnancies already at risk for maternal and infant mortality.